The Principles of Diffusion Models: DDIM DDIM

 so the secant slope satisfies the finite-difference identity

 Intuitively, this means the update is a straight-line step following the local ODE drift.

-\paragraph{Challenge of DDIM.} However, the first-order Euler discretization has global error $\mathcal O(h)$, so accuracy degrades as the maximum step size $h:=\max_{i}\abs{t_i - t_{i-1}}$ grows.
-To improve accuracy, the literature develops higher-order schemes that raise the global order to $\mathcal O(h^{k})$ ($k \ge 2$) through richer local approximations.
-With suitable timestep allocation, these methods may achieve a target quality in fewer steps.
-It is important to note, however, that higher order alone does not guarantee fewer steps or lower wall-clock cost, since each step may require multiple model evaluations.
-In practice, the true measure of efficiency is the number of function evaluations, $\mathrm{NFE}=m\,N$, and ``faster'' means reaching the desired quality with a smaller NFE, not merely fewer steps.
+\paragraph{Challenge of DDIM.} As a first-order method, DDIM has global discretization error $\mathcal O(h)$, where $h:=\max_i |t_i-t_{i-1}|$.
+Accordingly, its accuracy generally deteriorates as the step size grows.
+This motivates higher-order solvers, which use richer local approximations to improve the global order to $\mathcal O(h^k)$ ($k\ge 2$).
+With suitable timestep allocation, such methods may achieve a target quality in fewer steps.
+Higher order alone, however, does not guarantee lower wall-clock cost, since each step may require multiple model evaluations.
+In practice, the relevant measure of efficiency is the number of function evaluations, $\mathrm{NFE}=mN$, so ``faster'' means reaching the desired quality with a smaller NFE, not merely with fewer steps.

+This global $\mathcal O(h)$ statement, while correct, is too coarse to explain why some PF-ODE trajectories remain well approximated even with relatively large steps, whereas others do not.
+A more informative viewpoint is to ask what quantity DDIM freezes on each step, and how much that quantity varies along the exact trajectory.

+\paragraph{What Actually Controls DDIM's First-Order Error.} A first important clarification is that the choice of parameterization does \emph{not} change the exact oracle PF-ODE trajectory.
+Under the oracle identities in \Cref{eq:predictions-equivalence}, the $\rvv$-, $\beps$-, $\rvx$-, and $\rvs$-parameterizations are merely different representations of the same ODE.
+What changes is the form in which the drift is written, and hence which quantity is treated as approximately constant by the first-order discretization.